Skip to content

 Reserved IP Addresses

 Reserved IP addresses are specific ranges of IP addresses that are not allocated for public use on the global Internet.
 Instead, governing bodies like the Internet Assigned Numbers Authority (IANA) reserve them for specific functions or purposes within private networks or for special protocols.
 Reserved IP addresses fall into several categories, each serving a distinct role.
+Once you understand what an IP address is, it becomes much easier to see why certain ranges are intentionally held back for private networking, testing, and special routing behavior.

 Categories of Reserved IP Addresses